Irreversible entropy production, from quantum to classical: Information-theoretic aspects

 Using $\Phi_c = \Phi$ in Eq.~(\ref{info_cond_sigma_def}) and comparing with Eq.~(\ref{Qgen_sigma_phi}) allows one to conclude that

 where

 is the Holevo quantity~\cite{Nielsen}, which is always non-negative.
-Eq.~(\ref{info_Sigma_c_Sigma_Holevo}) is beautiful.
-And is precisely what we set out to find.
-It shows that conditioning on measurement outcomes of the bath \emph{reduces} the entropy production by an amount proportional to the Holevo quantity, an object with numerous applications in information theory.
-It therefore shows the strictly information-theoretic nature of the 2nd law of thermodynamics.
+Eq.~(\ref{info_Sigma_c_Sigma_Holevo}) beautifully illustrates the idea of reducing irreversibility through measurement: Conditioning on the measurement outcomes \emph{reduces}, on average, the entropy production by an amount proportional to the Holevo quantity, an object with numerous applications in information theory.

-Indeed, $\chi_M$ is precisely a basis-dependent version of the classical information used in quantum discord theory~\cite{Modi2012}.
-It thus follows that, for any choice of measurement operators $\{M_k\}$,
+The Holevo quantity $\chi_M$ is a basis-dependent version of the classical information used in quantum discord theory~\cite{Modi2012}.
+It thus follows that, for any choice of measurement operators $\{M_k\}$, one should have $\chi_M(\rho_S') \leqslant I_{\rho_{SE}'}(S\!:\!
+E)$.
+Comparing with the definition of $\Sigma$ in Eq.~(\ref{Qgen_Sigma}), one then concludes from Eq.~(\ref{info_Sigma_c_Sigma_Holevo}) that